SubramanyaKS/reactjs-toggleswitch/README.md

 # React JS Toggle Switch

-`reactjs-switch` is  a basic toggle switch component implemented using react js and typscript.
+`reactjs-switch` is  a basic toggle switch component implemented using react js and TypeScript.

 ## Installation